adamteddychang/Microverse_trials_review/README.md

-# Hello-Microverse
+# Microverse_trials_review

 > In this project, I will copy a project from "Microverse collaboration Trials".
-No complex coding is required for this exercise.
+> I will update the code with the knowledge I learned last week.
+> It is a Tea consumption Survey created with FreeCodeCamp test suite template.
-My goal here update the code to meet microverse standards.
+> My goal here update the code to meet microverse standards and requirements.